metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_schedule_v1alpha1_manifest.md

 Optional:

-- `starting_deadline_minutes` (Number) Defines the deadline in minutes for starting the backup workload if itmisses its scheduled time for any reason.
+- `starting_deadline_minutes` (Number) Defines the deadline in minutes for starting the backup workload if it misses its scheduled time for any reason.

 <a id="nestedatt--spec--schedules"></a>
 ### Nested Schema for `spec.schedules`